mikezaschka/cds-dbm/readme.md

 <a name="command_build"></a>

-#### `build`
+### `Custom Build Task`

-Executes the defined cds build tasks, either in a .cdsrc or in the package json. `cds-dbm` comes with a pre-baked build task, to deploy the data model to a PostgreSQL database on SAP BTP.
+Executes the defined cds build task, either from a .cdsrc or the package json. `cds-dbm` comes with a pre-baked build task, to deploy the data model to a PostgreSQL database on SAP BTP Cloud Foundry.

 Example configuration: